agilecrm/rest-api/README.md

 ```
 ### Response:
 - Status 200: {"status":"success"}
-- Status 401: Unauthorised. (when the user name and password fields are wrong.)
+- Status 401: Unauthorized (When the username and password provided in the respective fields are incorrect)

 ## 11 Youtube links for Rest APIs.